-However, LOBs were three percentage points more likely to be owned by women than whiteowned businesses (Figure 3).
-Nonetheless, only 25% of Latino-owned businesses in Texas were owned by women.
+LOBs were as likely to be owned or co-owned by women as white-owned businesses (Figure Nonetheless, 3). only 25% of Latino-owned businesses in Texas were owned by women.
 Similar disparities existed for Asian, Black, and white businesses, suggesting that gender disparities in entrepreneurship exist across all groups.